ldijkman/randomnerd_esp32_wifi_manager/README.md

 input text with option select https://jsfiddle.net/luberth/b5e6s7x8/show

+---

 people have problems with what to fill in on ip gateway and subnetmask fields

-should b possible to first boot dhcp after connect store ip/gate/sub restart/reboot and use read ip/gate/sub data and start with fixed ip == autoconnect 2.0?
+should be possible to first boot dhcp

+after connect store ip/gate/sub restart/reboot and use read ip/gate/sub data

+and restart with fixed ip == autoconnect 2.0?

+---

 Esp32 alexa i2s mic/speaker https://youtu.be/re-dSV_a0tM

 DIY alexa https://github.com/atomic14/diy-alexa

+---

 Esp32 espressif the box == looks like it sells well == sold out https://esp32.com/viewforum.php?f=44&sid=488fe9512f2482e48533b0d931896541